Los Angeles County Fire Department lifeguard logo.

 Be a Lifeguard

-The Los Angeles County Fire Departments lifeguards have a long-standing tradition of being one of the top ocean lifeguarding agencies in the world.
+The County of Los Angeles Fire Departments lifeguards have a long-standing tradition of being one of the top ocean lifeguarding agencies in the world.
 Whenever we offer our exam, we are looking for quality individuals with a strong aquatic background (swimming, surfing, etc.) to continue this tradition.

 How to Become an Ocean Lifeguard